-From the late 1980s to 1997 the Boundary had a long 51 day "any buck" season as well as an early "4-point or greater" season in Management Unit (MU) 8-15.
-From 1997 to 2010 the "any-buck" season was reduced to 20 days in October with 20 days of "4-point or greater" in September and 10 days of "4-point or greater" in late October.
-In 2010, as part of the changes to the mule deer seasons across the Southern Interior, the "any buck" season in the Boundary was extended by 10 days to the end of October replacing the former late "4-point or greater" season.
-In addition, limited antlerless permits have been available through Limited Entry Hunting (i.e., LEH; lottery) for a 21 day period in October.
+From the late 1980s to 1997 the Boundary had a long 51 day any-buck season as well as an early 4-point season in Management Unit (MU) 8-15.
+From 1997 to 2010 the any-buck season was reduced to 20 days in October with 20 days of 4-point in September and 10 days of 4-point in late October.
+In 2010, as part of the changes to the mule deer seasons across the Southern Interior, the any buck season in the Boundary was extended by 10 days to the end of October replacing the former late 4-point season.
+In addition, limited antlerless permits have been available through LEH for a 21 day period in October.

-The East and West Kootenay sub-regions had long "any buck" seasons until the 1990s.
+The East and West Kootenay sub-regions had long any-buck seasons until the 1990s.
 Antlerless mule deer permits were also available in the 1990s with seasons starting on October 10, and running to November 30 or December 10.
 Antlerless seasons were closed in 1997.
 This change was intended to increase mule deer population size in response to concerns about declines in the 1990s.
 Buck seasons became more restrictive (shorter seasons and 4-point seasons) in the late 1990s and 2000s to try and increase buck numbers.
-In 2010, an October "any buck" season was implemented across the Southern Interior of BC, along with "4-point or greater" seasons in September and November.
-The "any buck" season was implemented with limited support from stakeholders in the Kootenay Region and some concerns were raised that suppressed mule deer populations could not handle additional hunting pressure.
+In 2010, an October any-buck season was implemented across the Southern Interior of BC, along with 4-point seasons in September and November.
+The any-buck season was implemented with limited support from stakeholders and concerns were raised that suppressed mule deer populations could not handle additional hunting pressure.